 Ambika Samarthya-Howard: That’s a very ambitious agenda.
 Excellent.

 Jagdeesh Puppala: Every voice counts.
 We want to be a part of an ecosystem where we contribute to the solution.
-We challenge developments that are not so favorable to either nature or to the local people.
+We challenge developments that are not so favorable to either nature or to the local people by providing constructive solutions or highlighting the downside of unfavorable decisions.

 Ambika Samarthya-Howard: When you were saying in the next five years, the real desire for you is to move this into communities, into citizens.
 How do you see your work changing?

 Jagdeesh Puppala: I would not say the work changes dramatically but my level of effort and energy would increase.
-If I have to work on policy, markets, finance, data, and technology, all these three or four macro drivers are enhancing the voice of the local people.
-I would probably not be spending so much time, if at all, on some corporations that don’t want to change their behavior.
+If I have to work on policy, markets, finance, data, and technology, and make these macro drivers enhance the voice and agency of local people, I would probably not be spending so much time, if at all, on some corporations that don’t want to change their behavior.

-Or if certain governments feel that it’s only solar and windmills that will answer all the solutions, good, you’re doing that.
-Someday, look at adaptation and issues concerning soil health, biodiversity, and so on.
+Or if certain governments feel that solar and windmills will answer all the solutions, I would say, good, you’re doing that.
+Someday look also at adaptation and issues concerning soil health, biodiversity, and so on.
 They are equally good infrastructure for our country and across the world.
-I would spend more energy tilting the solutions towards the local people, rather than spending more energy correcting or challenging their behavior.

 Ambika Samarthya-Howard: What do you need?